Molcas/OpenMolcas/doc/source/users.guide/programs/gateway.rst

   Randomly modifies the initial coordinates of the atoms, maintaining the input (or computed) symmetry.
 This can be useful to avoid a geometry optimization converging to a higher-symmetry saddle point.
 The maximum displacement per atom is read from the following real number.
-This number can be followed by :kword:`Bohr` or :kword:`Angstrom`, which indicates the unit in which the displacement is specified, the default is :kword:`Bohr`.
+This number can be followed by :kword:`bohr` or :kword:`angstrom`, which indicates the unit in which the displacement is specified, the default is :kword:`bohr`.

   .. xmldoc:: <KEYWORD MODULE="GATEWAY" NAME="SHAKE" APPEAR="Shake" KIND="REAL" LEVEL="ADVANCED">
               %%Keyword: Shake <advanced>